 Having a shipment held at customs can destroy your customers buying experience and incur cost in terms of lost revenue, when either incoming or outgoing goods get stuck, but what is the best thing to do when your shipment is held at customs?

 There are many reasons why a shipment might be stuck at customs, these reasons can differ in severity from high (your goods are prohibited) to low (having the incorrect paperwork).
 Whatever the reason your goods are held, these simple tips will help you get your goods moving avoid issues with customs in the future.
 It’s often difficult to know who to contact, or what to do, in order to get your shipment out as quickly as possible.
-These tips will help you find out what is going on with your shipment and help you get it on time.
+In this article we'll offer tips that will help you find out what is going on with your shipment, help you get it on time, and how Easyship can help merchants with the process.

 Contact your 3PL provider